 Something that has turned many homeowners away from plastics is that it requires a lot of work to install them in a way that makes them look natural.

-The roofing experts at Seneca Creek Home Improvement of Gaithersburg MD can assist you with any questions regarding roofing, doors or gutters.
+The roofing experts at Seneca Creek Home Improvement of Gaithersburg MD can assist you with any questions regarding roofing, gutters or windows.

 Contractors will get multiple pallets of this roofing material, and they usually find that each pallet is a little bit different in color from the other ones.
 This is done intentionally by the manufacturer.
 The idea is that the contractor will mix and match the shingles on the roof in a way that will give it a natural appearance.
 However, many contractors in the past have not taken the time to install the shingles according to specifications.
 The result is that the finished product looks blotchy.
 There are huge patches of shingles of a single color next to another block of shingles of a slightly different color.